Ganni x Paloma Elsesser Collaboration Is Made For Transitional Dressing Season

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Cool girl-favorite fashion house Ganni just got even cooler, and we have its spring-ready collaboration with Paloma Elsesser to thank.
+Cool girl-favourite fashion house Ganni just got even cooler, and we have its spring-ready collaboration with Paloma Elsesser to thank.

-Launching on April 17, the American model — who won the Model of the Year award at the 2023 Fashion Awards — has teamed up with the Danish brand for a new collection that blends their styles and is perfect for transitional dressing.
-Made up of four dresses and three trousers, the line includes knit pants, sleeveless midis with hoods (available in sweater-like and mesh fabrics), and a checkered gray matching set.
-All of the pieces feature Ganni’s signature butterfly logo and come in EU sizes 32-52 (US sizes 0 -22, according to the brand’s size chart).
+Launching on 17th April, the American model — who won the Model of the Year award at the 2023 Fashion Awards — has teamed up with the Danish brand for a new collection that blends their styles and is perfect for transitional dressing.
+Made up of four dresses and three bottoms, the line includes knit trousers, sleeveless midis with hoods (available in sweater-like and mesh fabrics), and a checkered grey matching set.
+All of the pieces feature Ganni’s signature butterfly logo and come in EU sizes 32-52.

 AdvertisementADVERTISEMENT